 Come July, the first grapes have been tended to for several months and are showing signs of interest to the birds.
 It’s time to start netting the grapes.
 Special attachments are installed on the tractors and bags of nets are deployed.
 They will stay on the vines until harvest.

 The winemaking process takes over from here!
-The grape vines rest and go dormant some time in December.
+The grape vines rest and go dormant some time in November/December.
 All winter long, the vineyard team is pruning and tending to each plant.
 Cuttings from the plants are weighed to help determine the number of buds to leave in the following year.
 All the current year’s growth is removed and the vines are carefully attached to the trellis and readied for the next season.